-- Deferral of annuity purchase, thus avoiding being locked into low annuity rates which may apply at the time of retirement. - The drawdown pension option enables the policy holder to buy an annuity at a time that is best suited to them and hopefully when annuity rates are more favorable or provides an opportunity to avoid purchasing an annuity altogether where appropriate. - The option enables investors to retain control over their pension investments and allows them to continue to be invested in the markets. - It postpones the decision of deciding which type of annuity to lock into, for example providing a contingent pension for a wife or husband and selecting a level or increasing pension. - With flexi-access drawdown the amount of income that can be taken from the fund is not subject to any specific limits therefore this method offers great flexibility.
+- Deferral of annuity purchase, thus avoiding being locked into low annuity rates which may apply at the time of retirement. - The drawdown pension option enables the policy holder to buy an annuity at a time that is best suited to them and hopefully when annuity rates are more favorable or provides an opportunity to avoid purchasing an annuity altogether where appropriate. - The option enables investors to retain control over their pension investments and allows them to continue to be invested in the markets. - It postpones the decision of deciding which type of annuity to lock into, for example. providing a contingent pension for a wife or husband and selecting a level or increasing pension.

+• Income can be varied within allowable limits (see below) which gives flexibility.
 This can be useful for tax planning or where other sources of income are available.